joewalker/domtemplate/README.md

     <div onclick="${clickHandler}" captureonfocus="true">...

-There are 2 things to be aware of:
+Something to be aware of:

 * Although it looks like we are using DOM level 0 event registration (i.e. element.onfoo = somefunc) we are actually using DOM level 2, by stripping